One-by-one, they've revolutionized the tech industry, keeping consumers dialed in and interacting with them every day at all hours of the day.

 Although there is a lot of crossover, as you’ll see, the most trusted companies in the world have some unique qualities that make people inherently trust them.
-(On top of it, those previously mentioned popular brands have a few qualities that make them a little less trustworthy).

 For businesses seeking to establish trust, it’s imperative to understand which brands have accomplished that and why, and then identify new ways to gauge and monitor how trusted they are viewed by their customers and audiences.

 So, before we take a look who makes the list of the most-trusted brands, let’s first see how brands and companies can find out how trustworthy they are and also breakdown why these leading brands are viewed so positively.